igor-alexandrov/igor-alexandrov.github.io/_posts/2025-04-17-kamal-cheat-sheet.md

 $ kamal app details [-d staging] [--roles=web]

 # Show details only about the PgHero accessory containers [for the staging environment]
-./bin/kamal accessory details pghero -d staging
+$ kamal accessory details pghero -d staging
 </code></pre>

 To see all available commands, run `kamal help`.
 If you prefer to save this cheat sheet as an image, [use this link](/assets/images/posts/2025-04-17/kamal-cheat-sheet.png).